Detect Heart Risk Before It Strikes

 • Shortness of Breath

-• Swelling in the Extremities
+• Swelling in the Legs, Feet, or Hands

-• Family Heart Disease
+• Family History of Heart Disease

-• Chronic Health Conditions
+• Chronic Conditions

 • Persistent Fatigue or Joint Pain